polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 ## Future Directions and Related Material

-In the future, ZK proofs could be used to avoid the need to re-encode the data in order to verify that encoding was done correctly.
+In the future, ZK proofs could be used to avoid the need to re-encode the data to verify that the encoding was done correctly.